 Assessing the Current Environment

 Begin by examining the existing MySQL environment, including MySQL 5.7 or MySQL 8.0 installations.
+For those dealing with data extraction, transformation, and loading tasks, exploring MySQL ETL tools can offer additional insights into optimizing your data processes before the upgrade.
 Check the versions and configurations of system variables and server startup options.
 Make a list of databases, tables, and storage engines used, especially InnoDB, because this is the default engine for MySQL.
 Verify the current health of the MySQL system database and its system tables.

 Understanding Upgrade Paths